skhg/dublinbikes_nodejs/README.md

 [![NPM](https://nodei.co/npm/dublinbikes_js.png)](https://nodei.co/npm/dublinbikes_js/)

-A small [node.js](https://nodejs.org/en/) utility designed to retrieve status information from the [DublinBikes](http://www.dublinbikes.ie/) bike-sharing service.
+A [node.js](https://nodejs.org/en/) module designed to retrieve status information from the [DublinBikes](http://www.dublinbikes.ie/) bike-sharing service.
 The API provides methods to:
 * Get the list of all stations
 * Get status information for a station
 * Find the nearest stations to a given latitude/longitude
 * Find the nearest available bike to a given latitude/longitude

+This is an unofficial module and the author/contributors are in no way connected to the DublinBikes organisation.

 ## Installation
 `npm install dublinbikes_js`